bisdn/bisdn.github.io/tools/ofdpa_client_tools.md

 The visualization of these statistics enables users to monitor network traffic by creating fine-grained OpenFlow match-based flow entries.
 These table entries can be installed without any action on matched packets (for passive statistics collection) or they can be configured to be sent to the controller (`baseboxd`).

 Packets sent to the controller can be seen in the kernel space, e.g. when using `tcpdump` on the created Linux tap interfaces, as they are not directly forwarded through their egress port.
 However, these packets are still forwarded to its egress destination by the controller.

-Nonetheless, this comes with the cost of adding two additional bandwidth-limited hops on the packets' path (when compared to the switch ASIC) thus increasing their latency.
+**Warning**: Forwarding packets to controller comes with the cost of adding two additional bandwidth-limited and slower hops on the packets' path (when compared to the switch ASIC).
+While testing, we observed an increase of latency per packet by two orders of magnitude, as well as the increase of the switch CPU load.
+{: .label .label-yellow }

 The `ofdpa_acl_flow_cli.py` tool can be used to manage the traffic monitoring ACL table entries.
 This tool receives as command line arguments the flow match fields and respective values, alongside with the add/delete operation identifier, `-a/--add` and `-d/--delete`, respectively.
 A list of all the supported fields can be consulted through the `--help` option: